 Our Organizations and Teams

-The Office of Student Media includes four official partner organizations (The Daily Gamecock, Garnet & Black, SGTV, and WUSC) and four support teams (advertising, creative services, marketing, and multimedia) that work together and separately to produce student journalism and entertainment content for UofSC.
+The Office of Student Media includes four official partner organizations (The Daily Gamecock, Garnet & Black, SGTV, and WUSC) and four support teams (advertising, creative services, marketing, and multimedia) that work together and separately to produce student journalism and entertainment content for USC.
 Working in Student Media gives students the opportunity to discover their interests and strengths, meet a core group of fellow students to connect with, and gain experience that will help them land important internships and jobs.
 The Office of Student Media's work is governed by the Board of Student Publications and Communications.